giorginolab/infix2pharmml/README.md

 * In single-statement mode, all symbols are assumed to reference variables in the current block (in other words, the _blkIdRef_ attribute is never generated).
 * All symbols are assumed to be of  type _real_.
+* Undefined symbols are assumed to be _population parameters_ and put into a block named _p_.
 * Logical operators, piecewise functions, matrix and vector operators are _not_ supported.
 * Support for initial conditions in differential equations is crude.
-* Code generation is based on string processing rather than a more appropriate abstract syntax tree, and does not rely on the official [libpharmml](https://sites.google.com/site/pharmmltemp/libpharmml) API.
+* Code generation does not rely on the official [libpharmml](https://sites.google.com/site/pharmmltemp/libpharmml) API.